 The Company offers products in two distinct categories: personal care products, marketed under the trademark "Nu Skin," and nutritional products, marketed under the trademark "Interior Design Nutritionals" (IDN).
 The Company is entitled to distribute NSI products in specified Asian countries pursuant to a Regional Distribution Agreement.
-NSI markets 89 different personal care and 36 different nutritional products, of which 81 and 17, respectively, were available in the Company are purchased from NSI, with the exception of a line of 11 personal care products which are produced locally in Japan.
+NSI markets 89 different personal care and 36 different nutritional products, of which 81 and 17, respectively, were available in the Company's current markets as of December 31, 1996.
+Nearly all products sold by the Company are purchased from NSI, with the exception of a line of 11 personal care products which are produced locally in Japan.
 In addition to products, the Company offers a variety of sales aids, including items such as starter kits, introductory kits, brochures, product catalogs, videotape and personal care accessories.